efarnleitner/efarnleitner/README.md

-- Hello everyone!
+- Welcome and Servus!
 I'm Elias, a 27-year-old economist currently based in Vienna.
 - My passion is exploring the intersection of development economics, spatial econometrics and climate change.
-- In particular, my research is concerned with studying the relationship between climate-related shocks and their impact on economic development.

 <!---